Wibsey

 Wibsey (population 14,530 – 2001 UK census) is a ward within the City of Bradford Metropolitan District Council, West Yorkshire, England.
 The population had increased to 14,671 at the 2011 Census.
 Wibsey is named after Wibsey village which makes up the main part of the ward.
 As well as the area of Wibsey, the ward includes the area of Bankfoot to the east and much of the area of Odsal.
-It is located on a ridge which runs from the city centre, up to Queensbury, which has been credited as the highest market town in England.
+It is located on a ridge which runs from the city centre, up to Queensbury, which has been described as one of the highest villages in England.

 History

 Toponymy

 Wibsey means "Wibba's island", from the Old English personal name Wibba (possessive -s) + ēg (island, marsh).
 Local road-names, such as Harbour Road, support this meaning.
 An alternative derivation is that wib is a corruption of Old English with, meaning witheys or willows.
 Wibsey would thus be "willow island".
 The terrace of houses in Wibsey called Palm Close, where palm refers to willows rather than the more exotic palm tree would seem to support this theory.
 Yet another theory has Wibsey as "land or hill of Wigbeort [personal name]".